ArtHitParade

 In 2001 De Grunne and Perrois described the extreme similarity of six Fang figures made about 200 years ago in the upper valley of the Ntem river in northern Gabon in a unique workshop, probably by the same artist of the Mvai ethnic group.
 The beautiful dark brown polished patina is typical of this group.

-At the beginning of the 20th century European artists were seduced by this model of which all the known examples are of a perfect execution.
+All the known examples are of a perfect execution.
 The Fang-Mvai figure evokes the whole cycle of life in one character without losing any of its aesthetic balance.
 Expression in art does not need realism to arouse the emotion.

 The Barnet Fang is among the greatest accomplishments of world sculpture.
 Created to accompany ancestral relics this 19th century figure from Gabon’s Ntem Valley today sold for $3.5m #auctionupdate pic.twitter.com/K7iU3Zn6vG